andrey-zherikov/argparse/README.md

   So setting this text is available through `Epilog` call.

 In addition to program level customization of the help message, each argument can be customized independently:
-- `HelpText`.
+- `Description`.
 Argument can have its own help text that is printed in help message.
-This is available by calling `HelpText`.
+This is available by calling `Description`.
 - `HideFromHelp`.
 Some arguments are not supposed to be printed in help message at all.
-  In this can`HideFromHelp` can be called to hide the argument.
+  In this case `HideFromHelp` can be called to hide the argument.

 Here is an example of how this customization can be used: